 Expert committees and panels

-The selection of the members of the panels and assessment committees within the International Quality Labels Programme adheres to criteria that guarantee the performance of the functions of the Committee to which they belong.
+The selection of the members of the evaluation teams (panels and committees of experts) within the International Quality Seals Program responds to criteria that guarantee the performance of the functions of the evaluation teams to which they belong.

 Technical Committee

-The Technical Committee is the body responsible for reviewing the evaluation procedure of the International Quality Labels Programme and is comprised of the person responsible for ANECA's Teaching and Institutional Evaluation Division, the manager/head of ANECA's International Quality Labels Programme, academics with experience in university management and higher education assessment processes, and professionals with experience in the different disciplines of the labels.
+It is the body responsible for reviewing the evaluation procedure for the International Quality Labels Program and is made up of the head of the ANECA Teaching and Institutions Evaluation Division, the head of the Quality Unit and manager of the ANECA International Quality Labels Program, academics with experience in university management and higher education evaluation processes, and professionals with experience in the various areas of the labels.

 Accreditation Committees